Conviction (2010 film): Music

 The film score was composed by composer Paul Cantelon.

 The end title song is "Heaven & Hell" by Cantelon's band, Wild Colonials.
 The song is a re-recording of the track that first appeared on their debut album, Fruit of Life and was released as a stand-alone single at the time of the film's release.

 Reception

 Review aggregator Rotten Tomatoes reports that 67% of critics have given the film a positive review based on 191 reviews, with an average score of 68%.
 The critical consensus reads "Less compelling – and more manipulative – than it should be, Conviction benefits from its compelling true story and a pair of solid performances from Swank and Rockwell."
-Another review aggregator Metacritic assigned the film a weighted average score of 61 out of 100, indicating "generally positive reviews".
+Another review aggregator Metacritic assigned the film a weighted average score of 61 out of 100, indicating "generally favorable" reviews.

 Martha Coakley, Attorney General of the Commonwealth of Massachusetts, who was portrayed in the film, commented after seeing a pre-screening on October 12, 2010, that it was a compelling film but there were legal inaccuracies and temporal exaggerations.
 Family members of Katharina Brow, the murder victim, have criticized the film company and Hilary Swank for failing to consult the family on the movie's depiction of their mother.
-Kenny died in September 2001, six months after his exoneration, due to a head injury he sustained in an accident.